MicrosoftDocs/Viva/Viva/insights/Tutorials/consump-model.md

 ## Consumption cost calculator

-Before you run a query or a template in Query designer, you can use the following Consumption cost calculator in Power BI to calculate the estimated cost of running it.
+Before you run a query or a template in Query designer, you can get an estimate with the following Consumption cost calculator in Power BI.

+The steps below describe how to use the following interactive, embedded calculator that will give you an estimate for running a specific Viva Insights template or query.
+Select the details about the query or template to get an estimate that shows in the **Estimated cost** section on this page.

+**To get a template estimate**

-* **Template estimate** - On the first page of the following calculator, select the applicable details for a Power BI template to see an estimate for it:
+1. In **Select a Power BI template** on the first page of the Consumption cost calculator, select the name of the template.

-  * Name of the template
-  * Time period for the analysis
+2. In **Select time period**, select the time period for the analysis.
-  * Number of measured employees to include in the analysis (use the slider bar or the left and right arrows on your keyboard to change the number)
+3. In **Select employees**, enter or select the number of measured employees to include in the analysis.

-* **Query estimate** - On the second page, select the type of query, and then select the applicable details to see an estimate for it:

-  * Metrics to include in the analysis
+4. In **Estimated cost**, you’ll see an estimate on the right side of the page.

+**To get a query estimate**

+1. Select **Queries** at the bottom right of the **Consumption cost calculator**.
+2. In **Query type**, select the type of query.
+3. In **Select query**, select the query metrics you want to include in your analysis.
-  * Time period for the analysis
+4. In **Select time period**, select the time period for the analysis.
-  * Number of measured employees to include in the analysis (use the slider bar or the left and right arrows on your keyboard to change the number)
+5. In **Select employees**, enter or select the number of measured employees to include in the analysis.
+6. In **Estimated cost**, you’ll see an estimate on the right side of the page.

+>[!Tip]
+>
+>* To more easily read the options, select the **Open in full screen** icon (double arrow at bottom right) for a larger view of the calculator.
+>* Hover the cursor over the **filter** icon to view how the data is being filtered.
+>* Select the **eraser** icon to clear the selections.

 <iframe width="800" height="486" src=https://msit.powerbi.com/view?r=eyJrIjoiZWY3ZGUyZDEtYjdjMS00ZDE4LTkyZmQtOGQzMzg0NzU0ZTM1IiwidCI6IjcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0NyIsImMiOjV9 frameborder="0" allowFullScreen="true"></iframe>